 Members of the executive committee and leadership team, as well as other selected key managers, may be invited to participate in the Performance Share Plan (PSP), upon individual nomination by the CEO and approval by the Board of Directors.
 Participants receive a grant of performance share units (PSU) whose total value (the gross compensation amount) is determined by the Board of Directors.
 The number of granted PSUs is determined by dividing the relevant gross compensation amount by the average closing price of the Cicor share of the last 30 business days prior to the grant date.
 A PSU is a conditional right to receive Cicor shares after a vesting period of three years if the company meets certain performance targets over the vesting period and if participants are in active employment with Cicor at the end of the three-year vesting period.
 The performance conditions are reaching specific levels of revenue growth and EBITDA margin for Cicor Group.
-Depending on the achievement of these performance conditions, each PSU may be converted into up to two Cicor shares, which is the upper cap if the performance conditions are overfulfilled, or the PSU may lapse if the lower cap of the performance conditions are not reached.
+Depending on the achievement of these performance conditions, each PSU may be converted into up to two Cicor shares, which is the upper cap if the performance conditions are not reached.

-$11\,499\,PSUs$ (2021: 0 PSUs) valued at CHF 53.30 (2021: n/a) were granted in 2022, and expenses of TCHF 183 (2021: TCHF 0) were recognized in wages and salaries in 2022 for the PSP.
+15 111 PSUs (2022: 11 499 PSUs) valued at CHF 43.69 (2022: CHF 53.30) were granted in 2023, and expenses of TCHF 582 (2022: TCHF 183) were recognized in wages and salaries in 2023 for the PSP.